 MMS provides the ability to send and receive full sound (MIDI, MP3, iMelody, AMR) messages.
-Not only can users share a favourite song or ringtone with a friend, they can also use the mobile phone to record a sound and send it along with a message.
+Not only can users share a favourite song or Music tone with a friend, they can also use the mobile phone to record a sound and send it along with a message.
 As sound includes speech as well as music, this extra dimension to an MMS message allows for a spontaneous and immediate personal expression in communication messaging.
 Rather than sending a downloaded birthday jingle in EMS, a user can, for example, send a clip of his or her own personal rendition of "Happy Birthday".
+The phone supports the MIDI format.